sethtw/draganddrop/src/components/README.md

 - `containerStyle?: React.CSSProperties` - Styles for the container

 ### ControlPanel
 A control panel with buttons for creating groups and items.
+Provides a clean interface for user interactions.

 ```tsx
 import { ControlPanel } from './components'